 Nehemiah Gateway Team

 Anke Neuzerling, M.A.

-Having completed her German literature, Italian and film & television studies in Frankfurt and Rome ( MA), she found her home in Wiesbaden.
+Having completed her German literature, Italian and film & television studies in Frankfurt and Rome (MA), she found her home in Eltville near Wiesbaden.
 Her particular interest lies in the coverage of medicine and science together with reporting on all walks of life.

-For over 20 years the experienced television journalist presented for, amongst others, SWR, HR, 3sat, Premiere, SAT.1 and Gutenberg.TV in Mainz and also worked as editor behind the camera.
+For over 25 years, the experienced television journalist presented for, amongst others, HR, 3sat, Premiere as well as the SAT.1 morning show.
+Today she works as a television news editor and anchor for SWR in Mainz.
 As a media expert, she passes on her knowledge of successful communication to managers from the world of commerce and science in media and presentation seminars.

-Nehemiah Gateway met Anke Neuzerling in 2005 while filming for the ZDF.
-She was particularly moved by the profound difference Nehemiah Gateway makes in the lives of children and youths, and as a result the fundamental new perspectives that are opened as well as for their families and community.
+Nehemiah Gateway met Anke Neuzerling in 2005, while filming for the ZDF.
+She was particularly moved by the profound difference Nehemiah Gateway makes in the lives of children and youths, and as a result the fundamental new perspectives that are opened for their families and community.
 She is dedicated to making the excellent work of Nehemiah Gateway known to a wider audience and enthuse sponsors for the work.

 While teaching at the N.G.
 University in Albania, he came into contact with Nehemiah Gateway and is committed to the further development of this institution.

 Professor Arnold is married with three grown-up daughters and, in the meantime, has four grandchildren.